SriSumanth1996/embedding-lab/README.md

 The app includes a simplified **3D PCA visualization** of the current expression.

-Since the original embeddings live in 100 dimensions, the app uses **Principal Component Analysis** to project them into 3 dimensions for visual intuition.
+Since the original embeddings live in **300 dimensions**, the app uses **Principal Component Analysis** to project them into 3 dimensions for visual intuition.

 The visualization shows: